Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Where a system extends credit without the capacity to track exposure, enforce obligation, update signals, or absorb failure, credit has been asserted rather than governed.

-### 19.4.7 Realisation and Default Principle
+### 19.4.7 Default and Provisioning Principle

-Credit remains incomplete until the expected future contribution is realised, revised, transferred, forgiven, enforced, or defaulted.
-Repayment, performance, compliance, service delivery, continued conduct, or other forms of fulfilment reduce the outstanding forward commitment.
+Credit remains exposed until the expected future contribution is realised, revised, transferred, forgiven, enforced, defaulted, impaired, or otherwise resolved.

 Default occurs where expected realisation fails sufficiently that the credit relationship can no longer continue on its original terms.
+Before default is final, a regime may recognise weakening through impairment, provisioning, repricing, collateral review, covenant action, restructuring, or withdrawal of further extension.

+Bad debt provision is a regime response to expected credit loss.
+It does not itself close the credit relation.
+It recognises that the credibility structure supporting the original extension has weakened, and that part of the forward exposure may no longer be recoverable through expected future contribution.

 Default does not always mean total collapse.
-A credit relation may be restructured, repriced, sanctioned, secured, transferred, written down, or absorbed by a wider regime.
+A credit relation may be restructured, repriced, sanctioned, secured, transferred, written down, forgiven, enforced, withdrawn, or absorbed by a wider regime.
 These are not outside credit.
-They are regime responses to failed, partial, delayed, or transformed realisation.
+They are regime responses to failed, partial, delayed, impaired, or transformed realisation.

 ### 19.4.8 Credit Withdrawal Principle